nilp0inter/WristVault/README.md

-# WristVault
+# WatchVault

 **Secure recovery codes stored on your Timex Datalink 150**

-WristVault is a wristapp for the Timex Datalink 150 watch that stores emergency recovery codes for your critical online accounts fully in RAM.
+WatchVault is a wristapp for the Timex Datalink 150 watch that stores emergency recovery codes for your critical online accounts fully in RAM.
 It's designed as a last-resort backup when traveling — if you lose access to your password manager or security keys (like YubiKeys), you can use your watch to restore account access.

 ## ⚠️ Use Case